Suhee05/Text-Independent-Speaker-Verification/README.md

 ## Data
 Both papers above used internal data which consist of 36M utterances from 18K speakers.
-The original data is substituted with the combination of VoxCeleb1,2 and LibriSpeech.
+In this repository, the original dataset was substituted with the combination of VoxCeleb1,2 and LibriSpeech.
 All of them are available for free.
-The whole data of those 3 has 10% EER whereas the original one has 5% EER according to Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis.
+The whole data of those 3 have 10% EER whereas the original one has 5% EER according to Transfer Learning from Speaker Verification to Multispeaker Text-To-Speech Synthesis.
-Below are links for the data
+Below are links for the data </br>
+**Downloading data will be soon added to preprocess.py.
+Before that, manually download dataset using the links below**

 [LibriSpeech](http://www.openslr.org/12/)